 Q&A About Short Term Medical Insurance Plans

 In late 2018 Trump administration announced it had rolled-back an Obamacare-era rule that limited short term health insurance plans.
-In the coming months, short term medical (STM) plan coverage can be extended to 364 days and depending on individual state rules and the insurance company, extended up to 36 months in total.
+Today short term medical (STM) plan coverage can be extended to 364 days and depending on individual state rules and the insurance company, extended up to 36 months in total.

 We spent time with Jeff Smedsrud, CEO of Pivot Health, to find out more about the ruling and what the changes mean for health care consumers.